maedox/python-copperegg/README.md

 - Listing, updating, adding and deleting probes.
 - Set stations, tags and more.
+- Enable stations by region

 ### Recently added
-- Enabling stations by region
-- Allow adding and deleting probes
+- Search for probes by name using case-insensitive regexp's, substring search.

 ### Coming soon
 - Allow changing all possible settings for a probe